ahives/HareDu3/docs/policy-create.md

-# Create Policies
+# Create Policy

-The Broker API allows you to create a queue on the RabbitMQ broker.
+The Broker API allows you to create a policy on the RabbitMQ broker.
 To do so is pretty simple with HareDu 3.
 You can do it yourself or the DI way.

 **Do It Yourself**